 Using This and mace in small doses are incredible health boosters, but excessive use of these herbs could be harmful.

-Also, by isolation, safrole, another compound in it, is carcinogenic (any cancer-producing substance) when taken in high doses.
+Also, by isolation, safrole, another compound, is carcinogenic (any cancer-producing substance) when taken in high doses.

-Want to Know Nutmeg Health benefits for Baby
+Want to Know About the Health Benefits of Baby